TT payment: meaning and definition

 Using TransferWise, your money will get there quick, safe, and both you and your recipient won’t be losing out.

 Don’t believe us?
 Give it a try and find out.

-Not sure what a TT payment is or how to send one?
-Well, you've come to the right place.
+Confused about what a TT, T/T, telex or telegraphic transfer is?
+You've come to the right place.
 Read on.

 If you’re planning on sending money abroad with the Australia and New Zealand bank – ANZ, you’d want to know how it’ll all work.
 In this guide, we’ll show you...

 Your guide to sending domestic and international money orders with Australia Post, including costs, transfer times and alternative options